ENNIE Awards: History

 The award ceremony initially focused on the d20 System products and publishers.
 It has come to include "all games, supplements, and peripheral enterprises".
 Since 2002, the awards have been announced at a live ceremony at Gen Con.
 It is now considered a "signature part" of the convention.
-Author George R. R. Martin referred to the ENNIE Awards as "the most prestigious honors in role-playing" in 2010.

 The nominees are chosen by a panel of judges, and the winners are voted on by the public and presented at an award show done in collaboration between Gen Con and EN World.

 In 2007, the ENNIES were sponsored by the corporation Your Games Now, followed by Avatar Art in 2008.
 In 2010, 2011, and 2012, they were sponsored by both Indie Press Revolution and DriveThruRPG.
 From 2013 to 2016, they were sponsored by DriveThruRPG alone.
 In 2015, Campaign Coins made the medals as a sponsorship; Lone Wolf Development became a sponsor in 2017.
 The awards were run and owned by Morrissey until 2019.

 In 2015, the awards disqualified the unofficially licensed Mass Effect RPG for copyright violations.

-In 2020, Massif Press withdrew its RPG Lancer from the competition over a 2017 controversy.
-Charlie Hall commented for Polygon in 2020: